dmide/woahdude/README.md

-Pure Kotlin Android reader for the *r/woahdude* subreddit.
+Android reader for subreddit of choice with focus on media content and immersion.
+Supports list and fullscreen slide layouts as well as offline playback.

 [Google play page][play]